 Likewise, physical illness and its various symptoms can make the allure of relapse seem very attractive.
 It is of the utmost importance to inform all your care providers that you are an addict in recovery.
 They need to know this information in order to make the best possible decisions regarding your care.

 Nearly anyone could tell you that negative emotions and events can lead you to relapse, but the opposite is also true.
 Many people overlook positive or happy events as being a potential trigger for substance use.
 The allure of “one little drink” (or your substance of choice) as a celebration is a dangerous pitfall that can lead you to a full-blown relapse.
 Be mindful of your cravings in the context of a joyous occasion and head off trouble.

 PEOPLE, PLACES, THINGS

 Some of these can be obvious, and some can be very subtle.
 A certain coworker or friend could remind you of the “good old days”, or even actively encourage you to relapse.
 Walking past a favorite bar.
 Talking to an ex, or a family member that gives you strong negative emotions.
-Interacting with former friends or associates who used with you.
+Interacting with former friends or associates who used drugs with you.
 A fast-food parking lot where substance transactions took place.
 Reminders of a wedding or other event you drank at.
-Eating a specific food or listening to a certain genre of music.
+Eating specific foods or listening to a certain genre of music.
 The scope of potential triggers of this type is astounding – work with your therapist to identify and avoid them.

 IDEATION OF SUBSTANCE USE